Last Updated December 1, 2022

 Although you can’t walk around the entire perimeter of Lake Minnewanka, there are lots of great trails you can enjoy along the edge of the lake.

 Of course, most visitors won’t be packing in and out of the backcountry area.
 So instead, take a short walk along the lake.
-A popular route is to the Stewart Canyon Bridge, which is around 1.5 kilometers from the parking lot and part of the Stewart Canyon Trail.
+A popular route is to the Stewart Canyon Bridge, which is around 1.5 km from the parking lot and part of the Stewart Canyon Trail.

 There are plenty of options for hiking at Lake Minnewanka, from easy to hard hikes.
 Here are a few of the most popular trails: